Jeanette-Ralph/Refactoring-Starter-Code/README.md

 # Challenge 1

 ## For this challenge I changed the div tags to follow semantic HTML format and added alt tags to the image sections.
-## I added a main, aside, header, nav, and, footer tag to make things more readable.
+## I added a main, aside, header, nav, and, footer tags to make things more readable.

 ## I added in comments where I made changes, so that the next dev would know what I did.